Skip to content

 # Set default model

-msh --model big-pickle
+msh --model deepseek-v4-flash-free

 Set your API keys via environment variables: